MicrosoftDocs/MIMDocs/MIMDocs/pam/deploy-pam-with-windows-server-2016.md

 This scenario enables MIM 2016 SP1 to leverage features of Windows Server 2016 as the domain controller for the “PRIV” forest.
 When this scenario is configured, a user’s Kerberos ticket will be time-limited to the remaining time of their role activations.

-> [!Note]
-> Earlier technical previews of Windows Server 2016 before Technical Preview 5 cannot be used with this MIM release.

 ## Preparation

 A minimum of two VMs are required for the lab environment: